guidefari/here_hugo/CONTEXT.md

 A validated path relative to the site's content root that names one Markdown file.
 It is not a filesystem path supplied without constraints: it cannot escape the content root.

-### Note archetype
+### Archetype

-The Markdown template used once to create a new **note**.
+A Markdown template used once to create content for one configured top-level content section.
 Its placeholders are resolved at creation time; the resulting content has no live template behaviour.

 ### Rendered content

-The final Markdown file created from an archetype at a **content path**.
+The final Markdown file created from the archetype selected by its **content path**.